 We have three submission windows per year—January, May, and September—but we welcome articles and essays at any time.
 If you would like to submit a piece, or if you have any questions, please email us at firstname.lastname@example.org.

-We are currently accepting submissions for our May 2021 submission cycle.
-We welcome short, readable, lightly-footnoted articles on topics related to teaching legal research and writing.
-Although this issue does not have a prescribed theme, we remain highly interested in articles related to best practices and lessons learned while teaching online during the time of COVID.
-The May submission cycle will remain open through May 15, 2021
+We are currently accepting submissions for our September 2021 submission cycle.
+We welcome short, readable, lightly-footnoted articles on topics related to best practices in teaching legal research and writing.
+The September submission cycle will remain open through September 15, 2021.